 What Are Dental Implants?

 We use dental implants to replace missing teeth.
 It doesn’t matter if you have one missing tooth, more than one missing tooth, or all of your teeth that are gone - we can replace those teeth for you good as new.
 Many people think implants are just a fancy way of saying dentures.
 However, dentures are removable, and dental implants are not.
 They are permanent, just like your natural teeth are.
 That said, we also offer implant-supported dentures, which is a removable set of dentures that clip into your mouth using dental implants.

 Why Do I Need Dental Implants?

 The best thing about dental implants isn’t that they make your mouth look amazing.
 That’s true - they do indeed.
 However, the best thing about dental implants is that they are the best thing for your teeth and gums besides your natural teeth.
 Implants anchor into your jaw the same way your natural teeth do.
-This is important, because once you start to lose teeth, and there is nothing for your jaw to do.
-Your body may think that part of your jawbone isn’t necessary.
+This is important, because once you start to lose teeth, and there is nothing for your jaw to do, your body may think that part of your jawbone isn’t necessary.
 Your body will begin to take pieces of bone away from your jaw.
 This makes your jawbone weaker, and over time, your facial shape could change.
 Implants are bone-saving jaw anchors.

 Even better, our implants make you feel that you have all of the teeth that you need.
 You can do everything with implants that you can do with your natural teeth.
 You can smile, speak, and eat with confidence.